nfbarnes/consent/module.md

 the body's experience of the past and of a text --> it cannot tell the difference between then and now or an irl physical event or one that you imagine from a text

 ## what does consent have to do with content
-iamgine if you were trusted to make a decision about
+imagine if you were trusted and empowered to make a decision about what texts you will draw inside you? consider the role of surprise when playing a game, reading a book, moving through an exhibit? have their been times when you were harmed by content without your consent?
 ## trust and confidence among writers / creators and readers / users: safety and expectations
 ## engaging with texts
 ## making texts